 Tennessee Student Assistance Award (TSAA)

 File the Free Application for Federal Student Aid by March 1, which will then allow for information to be made available to the Tennessee Student Assistance Corporation (TSAC).
 However, we recommend filing much earlier as funding allocations by the state may be limited.
 Eligibility for this program is determined annual by TSAC.
-For 2013-14, awards range from $2,000 to $4,000 (undergraduate, Tennessee residents only).
+Awards range from $2,000 to $4,000 (undergraduate, Tennessee residents only).

 Tennessee Education Lottery Scholarship Program (TELS)

 Undergraduate students are required to complete the FAFSA each year to qualify for the TELS programs.
 Additional eligibility requirements are determined through the program rules.
 The filing deadline for fall eligibility is September 1 and for spring eligibility is February 1 of each year.
 View additional information and eligibility requirements for this program (undergraduate, Tennessee residents only).